Sole designer partnered with my manager, a product manager, a content designer, and a dev team.

 Personally, I believe in transparency and clarity for the user so we can guarantee that the user is kept in the loop at all times during any process in a product (also reflecting preceding user research we'd gotten before this concept work).
 I'd created the two following sketches to help communicate our thoughts and final takeaways from discussions.
 Sketching the flows is, in my opinion, the best most efficient way to communicate where I'm thinking in the "what are we working towards?" phase, without having to burn time on creating mocks.
 Notes from follow-up reviews with the feature crew are also shown on the sketch image.

-In thinking through our discussions, I also found it important to strengthen the story-telling aspect and the concept overall by including a few screens on what it'd look like to test the "ability" after creation.
+As our discussions matured, I found it important to strengthen the story-telling aspect and the concept overall by including a few screens on what it'd look like to test the "capability" after creation.
 This would bring the story full circle in that not only is it easy to create, but you'd get to see, as the bot maker, the very ability you just made and how it works and how it's wired.

 In the future, I'd love to be able to edit the wiring during test mode, and also want to run a research study on potentially having testing during the creation flow so the bot maker can be reassured that the "ability" that they'd asked for is what they get when they go to finalize it.